-The first mat I bought was jute and rubber and I loved it – I travelled the world with it, used it everyday, but it was thin and my knees were beginning to hurt.
+The first mat I bought was jute and rubber and I loved it – I traveled the world with it, used it every day, but it was thin and my knees were beginning to hurt.

 So I started looking again.

-I realise that Eco-friendly products are usually more expensive due to the effort and consideration that goes into them, but I thought surely there is a way to make an Eco friendly mat without the huge price tag.
+I realize that Eco-friendly products are usually more expensive due to the effort and consideration that goes into them, but I thought surely there is a way to make an Eco-friendly mat without the huge price tag.